Aeman105/VmosPrivacyRom-by-AEL/README.md

 Downgrade to old version of vmos if you using latest one

 3.Magisk is supported?
-No because magisk need boot.img to work and
+No because magisk need boot.img to work

-VMOS (and other vm's app) didn't have it yet
+# Warning!
+1. VMOS using chroot environment chroot environment have serveral problem included installing custom script and busybox

+2. VMOS is chinese apps
+chinese apps may track you and sell your data to solve this problem use app like RethinkDNS